(17) The Plan Has Been Laid Out

 He scanned the map and looked at the nearest cliff which connected to a river in the area around Wiunlen.
 And once he saw that it was very far away, that meant Riang had been drifting in the waters for an entire day!

-Owen looked at her and praised her luck.
+Owen looked at her and praised her luck initially.

 Also, if they were attacked by True Undead, that meant that Riang escaped when they were still in the Masgracia Mountains!

 That place is way too far for her to reach Wiunlen.
-After all, it's in the middle of Silmoun and Eslahai's territory.
-So that means Riang didn't drift down the rivers near Wiunlen, but in the Masgracia Mountains which poses another question…
+After all, it's in the middle of Silmoun and Eslahai's outer territories.
+So that means Riang didn't drift down the rivers near Wiunlen, but in the river from the Masgracia Mountains which poses another question…

 How did she reach Wiunlen then?

-He lifted his head towards her and asked with his voice sounding very questioning, "About your story, how did you drift off to here in Wiunlen?
+He lifted his head towards her and asked with a questioning tone, "About your story, how did you drift off to here in Wiunlen?
 From what I can piece together in your story, you escaped here."

 Owen pointed to a river with a cliff in the Masgracia Mountains.